Back to List

 Nearby Amenities:

-Public Restrooms: There is usually a Porta-Potty at this site.
+Public Restrooms: There may be a Porta-Potty at this site.
 Otherwise, this site is near downtown Providence so restrooms are not far away, but it is far enough that most people probably would not want to walk to find a restroom.

 Sources for More Information: